Power BI Dashboard Template Guide

 Good-looking but hard to review

-Some templates are visually polished but still awkward to use when the discussion needs to move quickly.
+Some templates are visually polished but still awkward when the discussion needs to move quickly.

 Browse by what you need from the template